orynider/php-5.6.3x4VC9/phpdev/vc9/x86/php-5.6.33/ext/igbinary/README.markdown

 ### lRange, lGetRange
 -----
-_**Description**_: Returns the specified elements of the list stored at the specified key in the range [start, end]. start and stop are interpreted as indices:
+_**Description**_: Returns the specified elements of the list stored at the specified key in the range [start, end]. start and stop are interpretated as indices:
 0 the first element, 1 the second ...
 -1 the last element, -2 the penultimate ...

 ##### *Parameters*
 *key*
 *start*
 *end*

 ##### *Return value*
 *Array* containing the values in specified range.

 ##### *Example*
 ~~~